maxduso/CD_identification/README.md

 - **out_file_name** -> the desired name of the shapefile output (string)

 ## Limitations
 whitebox_X_scikit is flawed in its ability to detect depressions with touching edges.
-Wthin the study area it was quite common that sites of past shelters be dirrectly adjacent to one another.
-This causes errosionto take place more  rapidly on the berm at the point where the sites touch due to increase angle of slope on either side of the berm.
-As a result, the depth sink tool merges the two pits as the middle point is lower that the rest of the perimeters resulting in a figure 8 shape.
+Wthin the study area it was quite common that sites be dirrectly adjacent to one another.
+This causes errosionto take place more  rapidly on the berm at the point where the sites touch due to increased angle of slope on either side of the berm.
+As a result, the depth sink tool merges the two pits becasue the middle point is lower than the rest of the perimeters resulting in a figure 8 shape.
 Becasue the script is not parameterized to detect this shape, nor the size of two merged pits, these pits are missed.

-In order to adress this issue, the imlimentation of skimage watershed tool was explored.
+In order to adress this issue, the implimentation of the skimage watershed tool was explored.
 This tool fills depressions, or as the tool would define them watersheds, but does not merge two if they should meet at a col feature in the landscape.
 Though this appeards in theory to be the correct method for the job, it has not proven fruitful yet as it has done a poor job of identification.
 This approach warrants more exploration which will continue into the future.